bingeli1212/nitrile-preview/doc/DOC-diagram.md

   This is to place a circle centered at the last position with a given radius of 0.2.
 The last point is not changed.

++ [offset:0.2,-0.4]

+  This is to increase the current offset value by 0.2 in x-direction and -0.4 in y-direction.
+Each encountering of this directive will increase the current settings of offset.
+An offset is added to an absolute point when an absolute point is encountered in the command line.

 # The shape-operation